 Hi!
 Welcome to my website.

-I am the Interim Dean of the Graduate College at Western Michigan University, where I provide leadership and support for a number of initiatives aimed at facilitating graduate student success.
+I am the Dean of the Graduate College at Western Michigan University, where I provide leadership and support for graduate education and graduate student needs.

 I am also a full professor of Biological Sciences and a neuroscientist who studies the ability of the adult brain to recover from damage and disease, using the zebrafish olfactory system as a model.